Dogs do get dizzy, but scientists do not believe that they get dizzy from chasing their tails…although they are not entirely sure why!

 Perhaps the theory that seems closest to explaining why dogs do not get dizzy from chasing their tails finds inspiration in ballerinas.

-When dogs spin around while chasing their tails, their eyes are fixated on their tail – a single point of focus.
+When dogs spin around while chasing their tails, their eyes are fixated on their bottom – a single point of focus.
 This fixation could explain why dogs do not experience dizziness while chasing their tail but do experience dizziness in other situations.

 Which Theory Explains Why Dogs Do Not Get Dizzy Chasing Their Tails